dimroc/urbanevents/cityweb/README.md

 ```
 $ make serve
 ```
 that's it.
-Open [http://localhost:5001/](http://localhost:5001/) at your browser.
+Open [http://localhost:5001/](http://localhost:5001/)(if you use default port) at your browser.
 Now you ready to start coding your awesome project.

 ## Build

 Install dependencies and just type `NODE_ENV=production make build`.
 This rule is producing webpack build and regular golang build after that.
 Result you can find at `$GOPATH/bin`.

+## TODO

+- [x] migrate from react-hot-loader to react-transform-hmr
+- [x] update react to 0.14.x
+- [x] update react-router to 1.x
+- [x] render final HTML markup at Golang side
+- [x] migrate from Flummox to Redux
+- [ ] migrate from Stylus to PostCSS
+- [x] migrate from Gin to Echo
+- [ ] improve README and write an article to describe the project